 Tea Waste with Jesmonite by Dust London

 The upcycled tea waste allows for a range of natural pigments and textures and the material is offered in four color variations based on the type of tea leaf used: chamomile tea, black tea, peppermint tea, and rooibos tea.
 Applications include homewares, furniture, and interior projects such as tiles, work surfaces, and wall displays.

-A series of plant-based biocomposites that upcycles local post-industrial waste to create lampshades.

-It consists of three different pieces made from the by-products of the hemp, tobacco, and wine production processes.
+A series of plant-based biocomposites that upcycles local post-industrial waste to create lampshades, Highlight consists of three different pieces made from the by-products of the hemp, tobacco, and wine production processes.

 The compression of these raw materials creates sleek and natural-looking surfaces with distinct aromas, resulting in unique textures for lampshades and other products, designed to suit modern commercial or residential spaces.
 This upcycled material is sold as individual finished products.
 Other applications for the custom molded parts include consumer electronics, furniture, and interior design products.

 Suede RP by Kuraray America, Inc.